コンテンツにスキップ

 (C) Nippon Television

-Conductor Sakairi reappears, and a lilting trumpet fanfare resounds.
-"March of the Swiss Troops" from <William Tell> Overture, which Hatsune played with members of Gyokukyo for the first time.
-Next, they performed “Mela!”, a song by the popular band Green-Yellow Society, which was played in Episode 4.
-It is also a song that connects the bond between mother and daughter in the work, and the beautifully played viola solo made my eyes hot.
+Conductor Sakairi appeared again, and a light-hearted trumpet fanfare rang out.
+This was "March of the Swiss Army" from the William Tell Overture, which Hatsune performed for the first time with the members of Tamayura.
+Next was "Mela!", a song by the popular band Ryokuoushoku Shakai, which they performed in episode 4.
+In the story, this song is also said to have strengthened the bond between mother and daughter, and the beautifully played viola solo brought tears to my eyes.

-During the encore "Radetzky March", the audience spontaneously stood up and clapped their hands together with the guests on stage, showing the most excitement of the day.
-By this time, my heart was already overflowing with the feeling that "music is fun!"
-The high threshold I had felt for classical music, and my anxiety about whether I could really understand it, disappeared without a shadow of a shadow.
-A space where you can listen, see, feel, participate, and enjoy yourself to the fullest.
-And it was all the people on stage and behind the scenes who brought me this feeling of "fun".
+During the encore, "Radetzky March," the audience spontaneously rose to their feet and clapped along with the guest on stage, creating the most exciting moment of the day.
+By this point, the feeling "music is fun!" was already overflowing in my heart.
+Any sense of intimacy I had felt toward classical music, or any anxieties about whether I would ever understand it, had completely vanished.
+It was a space where you could listen, see, feel, participate, and enjoy yourself to the fullest.
+And it was everyone on stage and behind the scenes who brought this feeling of "fun" to me.

 (C) Nippon Television

-The members of the Kanagawa Philharmonic Orchestra, who delivered a wonderful tone, warmed the venue while constantly smiling and incorporating a playful spirit.
-Conductor Sakairi showed a big smile after each song.
-The music of Mr. Kiyozuka and Ms. Kaho who taught me that "classical music can be enjoyed freely".
-After playing "Carmen", Mr. Kadowaki and Mr. Tanaka commented, "It was fun!"
-The program was also filled with the desire for beginners to enjoy classical music without being overwhelmed.
-Just as each sound overlaps to create the sound of an orchestra, each person's thoughts piled up to create the best concert.
+The members of the Kanagawa Philharmonic Orchestra, who delivered a wonderful sound, were constantly smiling and incorporated a playful spirit to warm up the audience.
+Conductor Sakairi showed a brilliant smile after each song.
+Kiyozuka and Teiho's music taught us that "it's okay to enjoy classical music freely."
+After their performance of "Carmen," Kadowaki and Tanaka commented, "It was fun!" and "It felt great!", embodying the joy of music.
+The program was filled with the desire to allow even beginners to enjoy classical music without feeling intimidated.
+Just as each individual note overlaps to weave the sound of the orchestra, the feelings of each individual member piled up to create a wonderful concert.

-For me, the world of classical music that sparked my interest in dramas.
-Ever since I actually listened to a live performance by a professional orchestra, the sound of the instruments kept ringing in my head.
-I was completely fascinated by "classical" and "orchestral" music.
-Don't shy away from the high threshold of classical music, please come and visit the Kanagawa Philharmonic Orchestra.
-Because the Classic Gate is wider, warmer, and more fun than you think!
+For me, it was the TV drama that sparked my interest in the world of classical music.
+Ever since I actually heard a live performance by a professional orchestra, the sounds of the instruments have been ringing in my head ever since.
+I was completely captivated by "classical music" and "orchestras."
+Don't be put off by the idea that classical music is intimidating, but definitely go see a Kanagawa Philharmonic performance.
+Because the door to classical music is wider and more welcoming than you might think, and there's a lot of "fun" waiting for you!

 Related articles